crianer/Qlockwork/Readme.txt

 ******************************************************************************
 Changelog:
 ******************************************************************************
+20231026:
+Introduced BME280 sensor to measure and display temperature and humidity.

 20231024:
 New swiss german dialect: Aargau (AG) & Graubuenden (GR).
 Available in the admin area.
 Force WiFi not to go to any sleep mode.